Taylor/Maclaurin Series & Power Series of ln(1+x)

 \(f^{(4)}(x)\) \(\sin x\)

-After 4 derivatives, we’re back to \(\sin x\)!
-The cycle repeats forever:
+After 4 derivatives, we return to \(\sin x\).
+The cycle repeats indefinitely:

 \[\sin x \;\to\; \cos x \;\to\; -\sin x \;\to\; -\cos x \;\to\; \sin x \;\to\; \cdots\]

-So to find the \(n\)th derivative, just divide \(n\) by 4 and look at the remainder:
+To find the \(n\)th derivative, one divides \(n\) by 4 and examines the remainder:

 Remainder (\(n \bmod 4\)) \(f^{(n)}(x)\)